lonycell/grafana.v7/docs/sources/installation/configuration.md

 # Configuration

-Grafana has a number of configuration options that you can specify in a `.ini` configuration file or specified using environment variables.
+ThingSPIN has a number of configuration options that you can specify in a `.ini` configuration file or specified using environment variables.

-> **Note:** You must restart Grafana for any configuration changes to take effect.
+> **Note:** You must restart ThingSPIN for any configuration changes to take effect.

 ## Config file locations

 *Do not* change `defaults.ini`!
-Grafana defaults are stored in this file.
+ThingSPIN defaults are stored in this file.
 Depending on your OS, make all configuration changes in either `custom.ini` or `grafana.ini`.

 - Default configuration from `$WORKING_DIR/conf/defaults.ini`
 - Custom configuration from `$WORKING_DIR/conf/custom.ini`
 - The custom configuration file path can be overridden using the `--config` parameter

 ### Linux
-If you installed Grafana using the `deb` or `rpm` packages, then your configuration file is located at `/etc/grafana/grafana.ini` and a separate `custom.ini` is not used.
-This path is specified in the Grafana init.d script using `--config` file parameter.
+If you installed ThingSPIN using the `deb` or `rpm` packages, then your configuration file is located at `/etc/grafana/grafana.ini` and a separate `custom.ini` is not used.
+This path is specified in the ThingSPIN init.d script using `--config` file parameter.

 ### Docker
-Refer to [Configure a Grafana Docker image]({{< relref "configure-docker.md" >}}) for information about environmental variables, persistent storage, and building custom Docker images.
+Refer to [Configure a ThingSPIN Docker image]({{< relref "configure-docker.md" >}}) for information about environmental variables, persistent storage, and building custom Docker images.

 ### Windows
 `sample.ini` is in the same directory as `defaults.ini` and contains all the settings commented out.
 Copy `sample.ini` and name it `custom.ini`.

 ### MacOS
 By default, the configuration file is located at `/usr/local/etc/grafana/grafana.ini`.
-To configure Grafana, add a configuration file named `custom.ini` to the `conf` folder to override any of the settings defined in `conf/defaults.ini`.
+To configure ThingSPIN, add a configuration file named `custom.ini` to the `conf` folder to override any of the settings defined in `conf/defaults.ini`.

 ## Comments in .ini Files